 During my visit it was Midsommar, and men and women were out in force collecting wildflowers during the morning before driving around the islands on tractors with their family laying out on a trailer behind them.
 From time to time, I'd pass a family picnicking on the grass with one girl wearing the flower crown.

 Since 1945, the village of Borg has been owned by The Royal Swedish Academy of Letters, History and Antiquities.
-The area is farmed by the local farmer-supervisor.
+The local farmer-supervisor farms the area.

 A series of hikes can be taken from a short kilometre or two to see Gråborg and St. Knutes Chapel out to 25-kilometre walks around the local spots like Noah's Ark.